radixhound/marksmith/README.md

 ## Customize the renderer

-Marksmith comes with a default renderer that uses `Commonmarker` by default but it can be changed to `Redcarpet` in the configuration.
+Marksmith comes with a default renderer that uses `commonmarker` by default but it can be changed to `redcarpet` or `kramdown` in the configuration.

 ```ruby
 # config/initializers/marksmith.rb